 The Care Coordination Agency and HUB Relationship

-The Community HUB serves as a central registry of referred individuals for a network of care coordination agencies, helping to eliminate organizational silos and reduce the duplication of services.
-It is helpful to think of the HUB as the central infrastructure to track and measure outcomes across the entire care coordination network.
+The Community HUB serves as a central registry of referred individuals for a network of care coordination agencies (CCAs), helping to eliminate organizational silos and reduce the duplication of services.

-The HUB (in our region the North Sound ACH is in that role) serves as the central repository for continuous tracking of specific health outcomes, agency outcomes, staff outcomes and coordinated quality improvement efforts.
+The Community HUB the North Sound ACH in this case) serves as the central infrastructure for continuous tracking and measurement of specific health outcomes, agency outcomes, staff outcomes, and opportunities for coordinated quality improvement efforts.

 The relationship between CCAs and the HUB should not be thought of as a typical contractor/ service provider relationship, but as a partnership of ongoing collaboration, with the aim of increasing quality, non-duplicative care coordination across the HUB region.

 - What is a Care Coordination Agency (CCA)?

 A CCA is an agency contracted with the Community HUB (North Sound ACH) to deliver care coordination services to the HUB’s focus population.
 The HUB and its network of CCAs work as partners to identify high risk individuals and direct them to appropriate service providers.

 - A CCA is uniquely positioned to provide care coordination services to the HUB’s focus population.
 These agencies might already be using community based care coordinators or CHWs (Community Health Workers) to link individuals within that population to services.

 - Being a CCA requires having staff trained in Pathways (the model of care coordination and reporting the Community HUB is launching with) and contracting with the North Sound ACH to receive payment for the completion of any closed Pathway, education tool, or checklist.